Type 1 Diabetes: Symptoms, Treatments, and Breakthroughs

 Experts haven't worked out the exact cause of type 1 diabetes, but they do know it requires both a genetic disposition to the disorder as well as an environmental insult to trigger the condition.

 This region contains over 200 genes, and both susceptible and protective DR-DQ haplotypes (groups of genes) have been identified.
-Reported odds ratios for developing type 1 diabetes range from 0.02 to >11 for specific DR-DQ haplotypes, but more than 50 other genes have also been identified which confer some risk, although none as significantly as the HLA haplotypes.
+Reported odds ratios for developing type 1 diabetes range from 0.02 to >11 for specific DR-DQ haplotypes.
+More than 40 non-HLA susceptibility gene markers have also been confirmed.

 In addition to being genetically susceptible, the emergence of type 1 diabetes also requires an environmental "trigger".
 Viral exposure, conditions inside the uterus during fetal development, the host's microbiome, or diet have all been suggested as possible triggers; however, there has not been one trigger that has been implicated in all cases of diabetes.
 In addition, there also appears to be several preclinical stages of type 1 diabetes, and the progression through these stages may take years.
 This makes identifying a trigger even harder.